 Can I Prevent Hair Loss After Bariatric Surgery?

-While there is no way to totally prevent your body from experiencing hair loss due to shock or nutrient deficiencies after bariatric surgery there are certain things you can do to mitigate risks.
-The general plan should be to ensure you are getting the right amount of protein, vitamins, and other nutrients your body needs without sabotaging your weight loss goals and daily calorie take.
+While there is no way to prevent your body from experiencing hair loss due to shock or nutrient deficiencies after bariatric surgery there are certain things you can do to mitigate risks.
+The general plan should be to ensure you are getting the right amount of protein, vitamins, and other nutrients your body needs without sabotaging your weight loss goals and daily calorie intake.

 Essentials To Help Prevent Hair Loss After Weight Loss Surgery

-- Protein is important that you are getting your daily recommended amount of protein.
+It is important that you are getting your daily recommended amount of protein.
 It is one of the most important aspects of your diet and a basic building block of all your cells and aids in wound healing.
 A protein deficiency can trigger and prolong telogen effluvium.
 Beans, chicken, and cottage cheese are good sources of protein.

-- Drink water – staying hydrated is critical after bariatric surgery and will aid in wound healing and minimizing hair loss.
+Staying hydrated is critical after bariatric surgery and will aid in wound healing and minimizing hair loss.
 The number one reason patients have to be admitted to the hospital after weight loss surgery is due to dehydration.

 What if I Continue to Experience Hair Loss Long after Bariatric Surgery?